Rebirth Year Nineteen (Part 1)

 –Batman/Superman Vol. 2 #12-14 (“PLANET BRAINIAC”)

-Guided by their special crime prediction algorithm, Batman and Superman travel to Hawaii to take on the Brimstone Brotherhood, a cult obsessed with resurrecting the original Apokoliptian Brimstone.
+Guided by their oracular crime prediction algorithm, Batman and Superman travel to Hawaii to take on the Brimstone Brotherhood, a cult obsessed with resurrecting the original Apokoliptian Brimstone.
 Instead, the cult raises up a lava-fueled Chemo, which Batman and Superman are able to defeat.
 The heroes jail the villains and confiscate a stolen Chemo Responsometer.
 Later, while Batman and Superman debrief in the Batcave, the Bat-computer gets hacked.
-Bat-mechs, Batmobiles, Batplanes, Bat-drones, the T rex, and other networked Bat-stuff goes haywire and begins attacking the heroes.
+Bat-mechs (including the Justice Buster), Batmobiles, Batplanes, Bat-drones, the T rex, and other networked Bat-stuff goes haywire and begins attacking the heroes.
 The Chemo Responsometer creates a new Chemo as well.
 This forces Batman to do a manual override of the entire Batcave, which shuts down the Batcave and everything inside of it.
 With the Batcave trashed, Batman troubleshoots his Bat-computer network, finding a Kryptonian virus within.
 The restored Kandor has corrupted their algorithm with an ancient Brainiac signal (essentially a duplicate of the real Brainiac in the form of a computer virus).
 Superman and an injured Batman—who both don extra armor—record an explanatory video and send out a JL alert specifically to Steel and Batwoman, who follow the path of the Brainiac Virus signal to its source on the dark side of the Moon.
 (En route, Steel mentions that Brainiac is currently partnered with Lex Luthor, and we get an editorial asterisk that says “See ‘Justice/Doom War’ .”
 Brainiac is absolutely partnered with Luthor at the moment, but this editorial notation should read “See ‘Metropolis Doom’ ” or “See Justice League Vol. 4” instead.
 “Justice/Doom War” has yet to occur.)
 On the Moon, Batman and Superman are captured by a bunch of Brainiac robots.
 Shortly thereafter, Batman, Superman, Batwoman, and Steel fight dozens of Brainiac robots that resemble their greatest foes.
 Meanwhile, the main Brainiac doppelgänger monologues and creates a Composite Superman-Batman robot, sending it to wreak havoc on Earth.
 While Superman defeats the Composite Superman-Batman robot in Metropolis, Batman and Steel hack into the Brainiac Virus’s system, overloading it and containing it inside a severed robot Joker head.
 Batwoman defeats dozens of remaining robot drones all by herself.
 Later, in the Batcave, Batman downloads the Brainiac Virus (which is now permanently stuck in a heroic Composite Superman-Batman mode) into an old computer terminal from the 1980s.
 Superman, Batwoman, and Steel leave Batman to clean up the Batcave all by himself.

 –REFERENCE: In Detective Comics #1028.
 With Mr. Terrific’s help, Batman creates a high-tech portable x-ray device.